Sonia-corporation/sonia-discord/README.md

 Sonia will treat one command at a time.
 You can either use `--` or `!` as prefix for the commands.
-The case is not restricted.
+There is no case sensitivity.

 __Example:__